Find Affordable College Courses

 Master’s Degrees in Library Science

 There are 70 colleges and univerities across the nation that offer a master's degree in library science.
-This degree is more popular with female students, and about 21% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 1.0% of library science graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 22% were from an underrepresented racial-ethnic group.
+Also, 0.8% of library science graduates were international students.

 Education Levels of Library Science Majors

-During the 2020-2021 academic year, 5,485 students earned their master's degree in library science.
+During the most recent year for which data is available, 5,689 people earned their master's degree in library science.
 This earns it the #22 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in library science at each degree level.